sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Introduction
 The scope of this document is to provide the requirements and a high-level design proposal for Sonic dockers management using Kubernetes.

-The SONiC image has all the container images burned/embedded inside, with each container managing a service, like swss, syncd, snmp, ....
-The systemd manages the services.
+The SONiC image has all the container images burned/embedded inside, with each container managing a feature, like swss, syncd, snmp, ....
+The systemd manages the features.
 The systemctl service commands calls service specific scripts for start/stop/wait.
 These scripts ensure all complex dependency rules are met and use `docker start/stop/wait` to manage the containers.
 This current mode is referred as '**Local mode**' in this doc.

-With this proposal, the management of container images is extended to kubernetes-support, where an image could be downloaded from external repositaries and kubernetes control the deployment.
+With this proposal, the management of container images is extended to kubernetes-support, where an image could be downloaded from external repositaries and kubernetes does the deployment.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
 This new mode is referred as "**kubernetes mode**".
 For short word "kube" is used interchangeably to refer kubernetes.

 # A Brief on Kubernetes

-  ***Disclaimer**: This brief on kubernetes is only to give some basics on these terms, related to this doc.
+  ***Disclaimer**: This brief on kubernetes is only to give some basics on few terms, related to this doc.
 For full & official details, please refer to [kubernetes documentation](https://kubernetes.io/docs/home/)*

   This is a well known open source platform for managing containerized loads.
 To describe kubernetes in simple terms, it is a management engine, which can deploy applications in nodes, scale it, manage it, roll updates and customizable per app.